About the course

 - The opportunity to ‘front-load’ the training year with the chance to observe outstanding practice;

-- Experience in genuinely comprehensive schools where you would gain experience of both very challenging pupils and also some exceptionally high achievers;
+- Experience in genuinely comprehensive schools where you would gain exposure to both very challenging pupils and also some exceptionally high achievers;

-- School-based tutorials as a group led by experienced members of the school leadership team;
+- School-based tutorials as a group led by experienced members of school leadership teams;

 - Learning in schools that share a strong commitment to child centred hands on learning rooted in an exciting topic based approach;

-- The chance to train amongst highly committed, positive professional staff;
+- The chance to train among highly committed, positive professional staff who love their jobs;

-- The opportunity to become part of a school community thus gaining understanding of the richness and complexities of primary teaching.
+- The opportunity to become part of a school community, gaining understanding of the richness and complexities of primary teaching.

 - Strong programme leadership by Eleanor Palmer Deputy Head, Sally Hill and from the UCL IOE.
 Sally liaises with mentors and classteachers from our across our partner schools to ensure that all students have a very well-supported ITT experience.